RamuneNeptune/ModdingInSubnautica/README.md

 ## General FAQ
 ### What is Subnautica 2.0?
 An update to the game which caused QModManager to break, and also brought along a ton of changes to the game code.
-Both of these have caused the need for most (if not all) mods to update to be compatible with the latest version of the game.
+Both of these have caused most (if not all) mods to require an update to be compatible with the latest version of the game.

 ### What is Subnautica Legacy?
 A branch of the game available to Steam users.
 It is the game version prior to the current build, which is 71137, and the Legacy build is 68598.